Pascal-J/kv/README.md

 	kvfiltall will return duplicate keys instead of just last one. kvdelall deletes all duplicate keys instead of last. dictionary kvset dictionary... uses x dictionary key/values to update/add y dictionary.
 Merging matching keys with new values from x. kvadd has same signature.

+deep set of dictionaries supported with embedded dictionary in x argument.  d suffix to functions operate in deep mode.
+DSL versions of above versions allow a single x string to represent dictionary x arguments.  including deep operations.
 ```

 Features: